plancksecurity/planck-proxy/README.md

 ### Work dir

 It's the folder where the `planckProxy` command will output the results.
-By default this directory is set to the `work` folder in the root of this same project.
+By default this directory is set to the `work` folder in the current working directory.
 Working directory, will be populated with a structure like this:

 ```